 The state legislature passed several new laws in 2017 that become effective January 1, 2018.
 Those laws that have the greatest impact on community associations are summarized below.
 Most of the new laws will make managing homeowner associations more challenging and time-consuming.
 They will also likely result in more litigation between homeowners and their associations.

-AB 634, like most environmentally-based legislation renders void and unenforceable any governing document provision that prohibits the installation or use of a rooftop solar energy system on a common area roof (in which the owner resides, or on an adjacent garage or carport assigned to owner as exclusive use.)
+AB 634, like most environmentally-based legislation renders void and unenforceable any governing document provision that prohibits the installation or use of a rooftop solar energy system on a common area roof (in which the owner resides, or on an adjacent garage or carport assigned to an owner as exclusive use.)
 The law allows an owner of a unit in a multi-unit condominium building to install solar panels on the common area roof, provided he or her meets the criteria for doing so.
 The new law amends Civil code 714.1 and Civil Code Section 4600, and adds Civil Code Section 4746 to the Davis-Stirling Act to allow an owner to place solar panels on the common area roof.
 The amendments to the Civil Code not only prohibit any general policy or provision that prohibits rooftop solar installations on multi unit condominium roofs, but also carves out an exception the 2/3 membership approval requirement of Civil Code Section 4600.
-Under this law as with electric vehicle charging stations membership approval is not required to install and use a solar energy system on a common area roof provide the requirements of Civil Code 4746 are met.
+Under this law as with electric vehicle charging stations, membership approval is not required to install and use a solar energy system on a common area roof provided the requirements of Civil Code 4746 are met.
 The new Civil Code Section 4746, similar to Section 4745 governing electric vehicle charging stations, contains specific requirements the solar installing owner must meet including.
-1. notifying each owner in the building and, 2. maintaining owner’s liability insurance.
+1. notifying each owner in the building and, 2. maintaining owner's liability insurance.
 In addition, Civil Code Section 4746 allows an association to impose additional reasonable restrictions that require a solar site survey to determine usable solar roof area and equitable allocation of usable solar roof area among all owners sharing the same roof or area.
-Such restrictions also can require the owner and successive owners of the unit to be responsible for, 1. damage caused by the installation, maintenance of, repair, removal and replacement of the system, 2. cost of maintaining repairing and replacing the system, and restoring the common area, and 3. disclosing to prospective buyers the existence of the system and the responsibilities stated above.
+Such restrictions also can require the owner and successive owners of the unit to be responsible for, 1. damage caused by the installation, maintenance of, repair, removal and replacement of the system, 2. cost of maintaining, repairing and replacing the system, and restoring the common area, and 3. disclosing to prospective buyers the existence of the system and the responsibilities stated above.
 AB 634 does allow an association to impose, per Civil Code Section 714.1, reasonable provisions that restrict installation in common areas, require maintenance, repair or replacement of roofs, or require installers to indemnify or reimburse the association for loss or damage caused by the installation, maintenance or use of the solar energy system.

 SB 407 adds Civil Code Section 4515 to the Davis-Stirling Common Interest Development Act to permit community association members' and residents' ability to, 1. peacefully assemble or meet, 2. invite public officials, candidates and homeowners representatives to the community to speak on matters of public interest, and 3. canvass and petition the members, residents, and board about, or distribute or circulate information about common interest development living.
 The law establishes a resident's right to use common area facilities for an assembly or meeting about the above topics, subject to availability, without being required to pay a fee, make a deposit, obtain liability insurance, or pay the premium or deductible on the association's insurance policy in order to use the common area for the above purposes.
 The new law also imposes a civil penalty of $500 for each violation of the statute.